avwx-rest/avwx-engine/README.md

 'IFR'
 ```

+**Note**: This library is written in Python 3 with no plans of back-porting to Python 2.7

 # METAR

 Meteorological Aerodrome Reports (METAR) contain current surface conditions at an airport or other reporting location that updates every hour or earlier.